Concept Art and Animation Level 3

 Do you want to create exciting worlds full of amazing stories and characters?
 Animation and illustration are two constantly developing and exciting areas of the creative industries; animators and illustrators are employed to create characters, animations and visuals for films and television, social media, advertising, games concepts and many other areas.

-The Animation and Illustration UAL Diploma / Extended Diploma Level 3 course is designed for students with an art and design or graphics background who have a real enthusiasm for drawing and making.
+The Concept Art and Animation UAL Diploma / Extended Diploma Level 3 course is designed for students with an art and design or graphics background who have a real enthusiasm for drawing and making.
 Applicants should enjoy learning about illustration and animation and have an interest in visual culture.

 Course Info